paypal/PayPal-iOS-SDK/docs/single_payment.md

       // meaning combined Authorization + Capture.
 To perform Authorization only,
       // and defer Capture to your server, use PayPalPaymentIntentAuthorize. payment.intent = PayPalPaymentIntentSale;

+      // If your app collects Shipping Address information from the customer,
+      // or already stores that information on your server, you may provide it here. payment.shippingAddress = address; // a previously-created PayPalShippingAddress object

       // Check whether payment is processable.
       if (!payment.processable) {